 Sending irrelevant data or needlessly overwriting data

 If you have multiple EventStreams that target the same event feed, all actions enabled for that connector will automatically fire anytime a single action is triggered, this could also result in data being overwritten in Braze and consuming unnecessary data points.

 Set up a separate event specification or feed to track each action.

 Disable actions(or connectors) that you do not want to fire by using the toggles in the Tealium dashboard.

 Initializing Braze too early

-Users integrating with Tealium using the Braze Web SDK Tag may see a dramatic increase in their MAU.
+Users integrating with Tealium using the Braze Web SDK tag may see a dramatic increase in their MAU.
 If Braze is initialized on page load, Braze will create an anonymous profile every time a web user navigates to the website for the first time.
-Some may want to only track user behavior once users have completed some action, such as “Signed In” or “Watched Video” in order to lower their MAU count.
+Some may want to only track user behavior once users have completed some action, such as “Signed In” or “Watched Video”, to lower their MAU count.